willow-ahrens/Finch.jl/docs/src/development.md

 trim!
 ```

-## Fiber Life Cycle
+## Fiber internals

-Fiber levels implement the tensor life cycle using the following methods:
+Fiber levels are implemented using the following methods:

 ```@docs
 default